jstonge/who-cited-simon/src/index.md

 ---

 # Simon says

-Here we do some Herbert Simonology.
-We start by looking at who is citing Simon over time, by categories.
-Then we look at the arc diagram of which subfields is most citing Simon.
+## Lets do some Herbert Simonology.

+We start by looking at how many papers are citing Simon over time, by a select category and year.
+Then we look at the arc diagram of which subfields is most citing Simon, and how these fields relate to each other.

 ## Timeseries